divad4686/divad4686.github.io/_posts/2018-11-01-microservices.md

 For example, you could have an hotel reservation system that save a reservation in the database and then publish a message to rabbit, so the payment system can charge the user.
 If there is an error at some point, you may rollback the DB transaction, but already emitted the event to the payment system, charging the users credit card even though he will not have any reservation in your database.

 ### Using the database transaction log
 Typically know as [transaction log tailing](https://microservices.io/patterns/data/transaction-log-tailing.html).
-In this solution you connect to the transaction log of the database, publishing the events that come from it (for example, INSERT, UPDATE and DELETE events).
+In this technique you connect to the transaction log of the database, publishing the events that come from it (for example, INSERT, UPDATE and DELETE events).
 This approach is usually very difficult to implement.
-DB engines don't tend to provide an easy way to read the transaction log (it is more of a internal implementation detail), so connecting to it can require low level code, making it a quite complex solution.
+DB engines don't tend to provide an easy way for reading the transaction log (it is more of a internal implementation detail), so connecting to it can require low level code, making it a quite complex solution.
 It will also be tailored to the DB engine you are connecting to.

 ![](https://drive.google.com/uc?export=view&id=1WXkMp8ctoTqUX4fP6EvzjuwcJuxnOIHS)

-Some databases vendors have solutions for this type of data extraction, but it tend to be on a very expensive enterprise packages.
+Some databases vendors have products for this type of data extraction, but it tend to be on a very expensive enterprise packages.
 For example, [Oracle GoldenGate](https://www.oracle.com/middleware/technologies/goldengate.html) allows you to stream data from a Oracle database to other systems.

-If you are using Azure SQL (there are solution)[https://docs.microsoft.com/en-us/azure/sql-database/sql-database-sync-data] to extract data out of it, but this could imply a tight vendor lock-in.
+If you are using Azure SQL (there are options)[https://docs.microsoft.com/en-us/azure/sql-database/sql-database-sync-data] to extract data out of it, but this could imply a tight vendor lock-in.

 If you are using kafka, there is also [confluent](https://www.confluent.io/).
 They provide connectors to extract data out of a database to kafka, usually by streaming the event log of the engine to kafka, and also to unload data from kafka to another system.
 The main drawback of this solutions is that building and maintaining a kafka cluster can be hard and quite expensive in resources.
 Some of the connectors are also on early development stage, and they may not be reliable in a production environment.

-A very similar solution to confluent is [debezium](https://debezium.io/), an open source project from redhat, also consisting on connectors from the database transaction log to kafka.
+A very similar option to confluent is [debezium](https://debezium.io/), an open source project from redhat, also consisting on connectors from the database transaction log to kafka.

 ### The outbox pattern
-[This](https://docs.particular.net/nservicebus/outbox/) is a [solution](http://gistlabs.com/2014/05/the-outbox/) we are using in my current project.
+[This](https://docs.particular.net/nservicebus/outbox/) is a [pattern](http://gistlabs.com/2014/05/the-outbox/) we are using in my current project.
 The idea is to have an outbox table in your DB where you will store the events you want to publish in the same DB transaction where you are storing your actual data, giving a much better guarantee of keeping data consistency, compared to publishing the event from code.

 ![](https://drive.google.com/uc?export=view&id=1Rt8TvbHOoNIDDVn1Sl42TYRQuE4zrCIa)